ZoyaFarheen2603/Lightweight-feedback-system/DEPLOYMENT.md

 1. **Create a Render Account**
    - Go to [render.com](https://render.com)
-   - Sign up for a free account (no credit card required)
+   - Sign up for an account (requires credit card for starter plans)

 2. **Connect Your Repository**
    - Click "New +" → "Blueprint"